frootlab/deet/README.md

 application to integrate a variety of different data sources, by using a unified data interface (and SQL dialect).

-Pandora is [open source](https://github.com/frootlab/pandora), based on the [Python](https://www.python.org/) programming language and actively developed as part of the [Smart Analytics](https://github.com/orgs/frootlab/projects) project at [Frootlab](https://github.com/frootlab).
+Pandora is open source, based on the [Python](https://www.python.org/) programming language and actively developed as part of the [Liquid Code](https://www.frootlab.org/liquid) framework at [Frootlab](https://www.frootlab.org).
 Pandora is developed as a generic data interface, which can be integrated into data analysis applications, to facilitate the integration of data.